angx-system/angeliax/SCHEMA.md

 ### Base Actions

+### Base Actions

-**Replicate** — base steward holds a copy of the feed locally.
-Not yet in the public collection.
-Steward observes signal activity, witness corroborations, learning signals before deciding.
+**Replicate** — the base keypair holds a copy of a feed in its own library.
+Not yet in the public Collection Log.
+This is where observation happens: the base steward watches signal activity, witness corroborations, and learning signals accumulate before deciding whether the node belongs in the public collection.

-**Add to base** — node enters the public collection.
+**Add to base** — a node already held in the base's library is promoted into the Collection Log.
 Logged, signed, permanent.

-**Remove** — node leaves the public collection.
-Previously replicated copies persist elsewhere.
+This is the only path into the Collection Log — a node cannot be added without first being replicated into the library.

+**Remove** — a node is removed from the Collection Log only.
+It remains in the base's library if the base steward chooses to keep holding a copy, and previously replicated copies elsewhere in the network persist regardless, per Constraint 6.

 ---